At the beginning…

 Nine years later...

 Kim started teaching when she was 16 and never stopped since.
-At the age of 20, she had her own boutique school, which she kept for 8 years before moving her classes to her basement, transformed in workshop.
+At the age of 20, she had her own boutique school.
 In the meantime, she earned a Diploma in visual arts in Sherbrooke, Quebec, and a Bachelor in visual arts from Université du Québec à Montréal (UQAM).